-(most records are from Pima, Santa Cruz, and Cochise counties; also known from Maricopa County - Phoenix area)
+(most records from Pima, Santa Cruz, and Cochise counties; also known from Maricopa Co.)

 The green pods of Mesquite (Prosopis spp.), notably the non-native P. velutina (Chilean, Velvet Mesquite) and the native P. glandulosa (Honey Mesquite)

 Eggs are posited in chains of ~12 under stems, or loose bark, of host plants.

 T. acutangulus is a Mesoamerican sp.
 (Mexico to Costa Rica) whose US records were based on misidentifications (Brailovsky et al. 1994)

 T. neocalifornicus is the only representative of the genus north of Mexico; it's close to T. gigas (Mexico) and T. acutangulus

 Brailovsky H., Schaefer C.W., Barrera E., Packauskas R.J.
 (1994; published 1995) A revision of the genus Thasus (Hemiptera: Coreidae: Coreinae: Nematopodini).
 Journal of the New York Entomological Society 102: 318-343.